Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Key functionalities to prioritize:Â
+Key functionalities to focus on during insurance upgrades:Â

 #1 Claims management:Â